streampipes/streampipes-docs/website/blog/2018-06-18-how-to-understand-your-machine-data.md

 This is the component where the data is analyzed and higher-level information is generated.
 In the end, results can be stored in **data bases**.
 From there, other applications like for example dashboards can access the calculated results.
-This is the high-level architecture of processing industrial data streams.
+This is the high-level architecture of processing data streams.

 <img class="blog-image" src="/blog/assets/2018-06-18/03_architecture.png" alt="Overall architecture">